Does Kamala Harris have what it takes to beat Trump if Biden bows out?

 “We should do everything we can to bolster her – whether it’s in second place or at the top of the ticket,” she said.

-The House minority leader, New York Representative Hakeem Jeffries, has also reportedly been signaling to colleagues that he would be keen on having Harris step up were Biden to step back.
+The House minority leader, New York representative Hakeem Jeffries, has also reportedly been signalling to colleagues that he would be keen on having Harris step up were Biden to step back.

 If she indeed reaches the top of the Democratic ticket, insiders say the negative spotlight she has been under since assuming office could work to her advantage because voters would be surprised by the positive, energetic figure she cuts on the campaign trail.

-Moreover, the coded racial messages that have figured prominently in GOP messaging about her during her vice presidency might galvanize Black and other minority voters in her favor.
+Moreover, the coded racial messages that have figured prominently in GOP messaging about her during her vice presidency might galvanise Black and other minority voters in her favour.

 The Democratic strategist, who worked on Biden’s 2020 run and still consults with his 2024 campaign staff on an informal basis, told The Independent that a Harris candidacy would bring Black voters who’ve been wavering on Biden right back into the fold, especially after last week’s Supreme Court ruling giving presidents broad immunity for crimes committed while in office.